 Adding a new non-listed CEF to a major clearing platform like Schwab, Fidelity or Pershing can take upwards of three to six months.
-There is a queue, it is typically first come, first served and gathering indications of interest ahead of onboarding is important.
+There is a long queue, it is typically first come, first served and gathering indications of interest ahead of onboarding is important.
+Those indications of interest are typically \$50mm from clients on their platform and are in addition to any seed capital raised.
 If the fund is complex or the sponsor is slow to address diligence questions, the onboarding process will likely be stalled.
+Tender offer funds tend to encounter additional challenges and time delays.